-- Adapt the questionnaire according to the first round of answers - Include some options to answer and make some questions better understandable or obvious - Make a version which is similar but for the Cities (e.g. City advisory board of EERA) - Increase the audience to the questionnaire to other EERA JPs - The result can be an input for the Cost Action we want to apply hanks for your Attention!
+- Adapt the questionnaire according to the first round of answers - Include some options to answer and make some questions better understandable or obvious - Make a version which is similar but for the Cities (e.g. City advisory board of EERA) - Increase the audience to the questionnaire to other EERA JPs - The result can be an input for the Cost Action hanks for your Attention!